NNPDF/pinefarm/docs/source/output.rst

   The resulting PineAPPL grid will contain the metadata written in the ``metadata.txt`` file.

-  In addition , the script ``run.sh`` and PineAPPL will automatically add the following metadata:
+  In addition, the script ``run.sh`` and PineAPPL will automatically add the following metadata:

   - ``initial_state_{1,2}``: The hadronic initial states of the grid, given as